Is the PM right to blame Brexit for the small boats crisis?

 “I would gently point out to Nigel Farage that before we left the EU we had a returns agreement with every country in the EU.
 He told the country it would make no difference if we left.
 He was wrong about that.
 These are Farage boats in many senses coming across the channel.”

 Starmer is correct up to a point.
-Before Brexit, a series of agreements on deporting migrants, the Dublin Regulation did allow counties to send refugees back to the countries whence they first claimed.
+Before Brexit, a series of agreements on deporting migrants, the Dublin Regulation, did allow nations to send refugees back to the countries whence they first claimed asylum.
 This was rarely the UK, and so this country did send some back to France.
 However, that number tended to fall over time.
 On the other hand, the British were also obliged to accept more “family reunion” cases from the rest of the EU.
-It’s generally accepted that the Dublin agreement became less effective over time; and in any case, given that the vast majority of asylum seekers lodged their claims in Italy, Greece, Malta and Spain, it meant that those countries had to deal with an impossibly large number of people.
+It’s generally accepted that the regulation became less effective over time and, in any case, given that the vast majority of asylum seekers lodged their claims in Italy, Greece, Malta and Spain, it meant that those countries had to deal with an impossibly large number of people.

 Outside the EU, the UK has lost access to the vast database associated with the regulations: Eurodac, or the European Asylum Dactyloscopy Database.
 It’s been running, silently, since 2003 and is, in plainer language, a fingerprint database.
 It’s currently used by all 27 members of the EU, plus Iceland, Norway, Switzerland and Liechtenstein.
-But not, since Brexit, Britain - since the UK and EU haven’t been able to reach a wider data-sharing agreement.
+But not, since Brexit, Britain, because the UK and the EU haven’t been able to reach a wider data-sharing agreement.

 The upshot of this is that Brexit means that asylum seekers can have “another bite at the cherry” – having failed in France or Germany, say, they can have another go once they’ve made it to British territorial waters or overstayed on a visa.
 Given that the migrant crisis is undeniably a Europe-wide problem, Britain would also have a say and could indeed play a role in securing the EU’s southern border.
 After all, the flows across the English Channel are in reality just a proportion of those across the Mediterranean with a time lag.